 - Inspirational Photo Galleries

 Sure, raccoons are sort of cute, but know this: If it feels threatened, a raccoon can be dangerous, particularly if it’s carrying a disease (e.g., rabies).
 Tread carefully, and remember that there are professionals trained to deal with raccoons and other creatures.
 Your local government most likely includes an animal control department with field operations aimed at helping residents cope with wildlife.
-Of course, if you’ve been frustrated by repeated incidents or feel the need to get on the case immediately, try the following strategies for how to get rid of raccoons safely and effectively, whether they’re causing trouble under your roof or strictly outdoors.
+Of course, if you’ve been frustrated by repeated incidents or feel the need to get on the case immediately, continue reading to learn how to get rid of raccoons safely and effectively, whether they’re causing trouble under your roof or strictly outdoors.

 Raccoons are scavengers; if they’re hungry, even mere morsels of food left out in the open can lure them to your property.
-Keep discarded food waste out of sight and to the greatest extent possible, contain or mask the odor of those scraps.
+To eliminate a raccoon problem, therefore, it’s important to keep discarded food waste out of sight and to the greatest extent possible, contain or mask its odor.
 Purchase and use receptacles with lids that close tightly and lock into place.
 Additionally, consider double-bagging any trash that’s going to spend at least one night outdoors before your next scheduled garbage collection date.

 Any food—even pet food—left outside can attract raccoons.
 If you must feed your pets outdoors, feed them only at certain times of day, and remove anything uneaten.
 If you and your family like to cook and/or dine al fresco, always take the time to clean up afterward.
 Here, it’s well worth being thorough; as a precaution, hose and wipe down your picnic or patio table at the end of a meal.
 For best results, use a cleaner that contains bleach, a chemical that goes a long way toward vanquishing odors.
 Note that bleach works so well at eliminating food odors, you might even pour some over any trash bags left outdoors in a unsecured receptacle.